iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

     * Despite the similar naming, this mode has nothing to do with using the Standard PWM hobby protocol

   * **Voltage**: This mode interprets the commands as a fraction of the maximum voltage set in the Tuning tab.
-So if your maximum voltage was set at 8V, and you sent a 25% throttle command, the module would apply a drive voltage of 2V.
+So, if your maximum voltage was set at 8V, and you sent a 25% throttle command, the module would apply a drive voltage of 2V.
   * **Velocity**: This mode interprets the command as a fraction of the maximum velocity set in the Tuning tab.
-So if your maximum velocity was set at 100 rad/s, and you sent a 25% throttle command, the module would try to spin at 25 rad/s.
+So, if your maximum velocity was set at 100 rad/s, and you sent a 25% throttle command, the module would try to spin at 25 rad/s.

 The meaning of this parameter is covered in greater detail in the :ref:`throttle_mode_maximums_directions` section of the Feature Reference Manual.

-For this setup, you should **put the module in Voltage mode**.
-To do that, set the *Mode* parameter to *Voltage* in Control Center, as shown below.
+For this example, we will **put the module in Voltage mode**.
+To do this, set the *Mode* parameter to *Voltage* in Control Center, as shown below.

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/control_center_mode.png
     :align: center